epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 ### Abstract

-The Paper introduces a novel dataset and uses it to explore the interrelations of nutrition and health.
-This utilises the easy association between the Tesco data and available census data, which we want to extend further to explore to see if food is a dividing factor or a great unifier in a society.
-We propose to combine the data set with available census data to explore relationships between socio-economic factors - such as wealth, education, ethnicity and cultural background -, and nutrition.
-The association to the Greater London area allows us to explore the interrelation between nutrition and other census data in a socio-economically diverse metropolitian area.
-It also allows us to experiment with geodata based visualisations and to create (an) interactive map(s) of London that can then be explored by others.
+The Paper introduces a novel dataset of Tesco grocery stores food purchases in greater London over a whole year and uses it to explore the interrelations of nutrition and health.
+The dataset connects Tesco data with geographically census data down to Lower Super Output Areas.
+We propose to use this data together with available census data to explore connections between food habits and socio-economic factors such as wealth, education, ethnicity and cultural background.
+The association to the greater London area allows us to study these connections in a socio-economically diverse metropolitan area.
+It also shows a great opportunity for us to experiment with geodata based visualizations and to create (an) interactive map(s) of London that can then be explored by others.
 ---
 ### Related Work